PoisotLab/ms_svd_networks/manuscript.md

 ($\mu_{\mathit{Entropy}} = 0.92) than when compared to Host-parasite networks
 ($\mu_{\mathit{Entropy}} = 0.90).
 Suggesting that mutualistic networks may be
 more complex.
 Although, as a caveat given the large differences in sample sizes
-we should interpret these points with caution.
+we should interpret these results with caution.

 ![The calculated entropy of different interaction networks of different interaction types](figures/interactiontype_v_entropy.png){#fig:type}

-## Connectance constrains complexity (but also rank defficiency)
+## Connectance constrains complexity (but also rank deficiency)

 By exploring the minimal and maximal values of SVD entropy for networks of a given size, we can show that the range of complexity that a network can express varies as a function of connectance (+@fig:simann).
 As reported by
 @Poisot2014WheEco, there is no variation when the networks are either minimally or maximally connected, but any connectance in between can give rise to networks of varying complexities.
 This being said - minimally connected networks always